tomasvana10/ralloc/README.md

 2. `cd ralloc`
 3. If you are using docker, install dev dependencies using `pnpm i --dev`.
 Otherwise, install all dependencies using `pnpm i`.
 4. Prevent `redis` background replications from failling under low memory conditions by running `sysctl vm.overcommit_memory=1`.
 6. Set up the environment by running `./scripts/setup`.
-This script will also inform you how Ralloc can be started in development/production.
+This script will also inform you how `Ralloc` can be started in development/production.
 7. Add your OAuth providers by running `./scripts/add-provider`.

+## Environment Variable Reference

+`.env.local`:
+- Used solely for global authentication secret/id pairs and the `NextAuth` authentication secret.

+`.env.development` and `.env.production`:
+- Authentication secret/id pairs
+- `AUTH_URL`: `NextAuth` base URL for callbacks and redirects.
+- `REDIS_URL`: URL of the redis database.
+- `ENABLE_RATELIMITING`: A value of either `0` or `1` which determines if `next` API routes are protected by a token-bucket rate limiter.
+- `ENABLE_GUEST_AUTH`: A value of either `0` or `1` which determines if the signing in as a "guest" is enabled.
+Signing in as a guest generates a random user ID, meaning the user cannot access their data once they sign out (and so it is deleted).

 ## Todo